Algarve-Tourist.com

 Boat tours of the coastline

-One of the most popular activities while on holiday in Carvoeiro is to join one of the boat tours, as they weave through the caves, arches and large swells of the dramatic Carvoeiro coastline.
+One of the most popular activities while on holiday in Carvoeiro is to join one of the boat tours, as they weave through the caves, arches, and rolling waves of the dramatic Carvoeiro coastline.

-Warning: When booking a boat tour make sure it leaves from Carvoeiro.
+Advice: When booking a boat tour, ensure it leaves from Carvoeiro.
 Most boat tours depart from Albufeira Marina (19km to the west) or Portimão (11km drive).
-Often the best idea is to book the tour directly from Carvoeiro beach, where the boats depart from.
+Often the best idea is to book the tour directly from Carvoeiro beach, where the boats depart.

 boat tour Praia de Benagil